-Among the many services that OpenText Content Server provides is PDF rendering.
-For years Content Server offered rendering through the AdlibExpress rendering services.
+Among the many services that OpenText Content Suite provides is PDF rendering.
+For years Content Suite offered rendering through the AdlibExpress rendering services.
 Following OpenText's acquisition of IGC, Blazon was offered as a substitute for Adlib.

 Some of our customers reached out to us as they ran into rendering challenges, both with AdlibExpress and with Blazon.
 Their most common challenges have included:

 - Performance, specifically throughput, the volume of documents that Adlib and Blazon can process.
 As customers increased their use of PDF rendering, overall system performance declined.